georgehtliu/Sentiment-Analyzer/README.md

 # Award-Winning Sentiment Analyzer
 Submission that won Second Place for accuracy at the 2020 Ignition Hacks Sigma Division.
 We created an AI model that predicts the sentiment of a given sentence, classifying it as positive (represented with a 1) or negative (represented with a 0).
 The code was written in Python using the scikit-learn machine learning library and the Natural Language Toolkit.
+See the project [here](https://devpost.com/software/sentiment-analyzer-jqhfda) on Devpost.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites